by Dr. Mark D. Roberts

 So what about Advent?
 Does its absence from Scripture mean we shouldn’t observe it?

 If you buy that argument, then I suppose you also abstain from Christian celebrations of Christmas and Easter, which also aren’t found in Scripture either.
 You might as well throw out Mother’s Day, Father’s Day, Independence Day, and Thanksgiving too, since none of these are mentioned in Scripture.
 (I suppose you could find a way to derive Thanksgiving from the Jewish festival of Sukkoth [Tabernacles], though it wouldn’t fall on the fourth Thursday in November and it wouldn’t involve eating Turkey or watching football.)
-Moreover, if you really believe that Christians can only do that which is explicitly taught in Scripture, then you shouldn’t go a to a church building for worship, or sit in pews or chairs, or use microphones, or wear pants, or use hymnals, or use digital projectors, or . . . .
+Moreover, if you really believe that Christians can only do that which is explicitly taught in Scripture, then you shouldn’t go to a church building for worship, sit in pews or chairs, use microphones, wear pants, use hymnals, use digital projectors, or . . . .
 Honestly, I don’t know any Christian who actually lives consistently by the “I don’t do it if it’s not in Scripture rule,” though I admire the intent of those who try.